pplcallmesatz/static-site/README.md

 ## Our Goal

 Our goal is to create a static web page set up, working with SCSS.
 There are some dependencies to compile the SCSS to CSS, starting a local server and also browser live reload.
 Here is the boilerplate to automate all this process in simple steps.
 It also includes documentation for some mixins.
-Which made you easy to play :stuck_out_tongue_winking_eye: with mixins.
+Which made you easy to play with mixins.

 <br/>